fletchjp/MERG-Arduino-OpenLCB/OlcbBlankNode/README.md

 It has empty definitions for **buttons[]**, **pceCallback(unsigned int index)**, **produceFromInputs()**, **userInitAll()**, and **userConfigWritten()**, etc.

 Other more developed sketches may be easier to modify.

+## Modification

+This copy has extra output to document its use.

+At present this **CRASHES** when used with a **DUE** and locks a flash page.